-If you are including an archives or primary-source based assignment in your course, we recommend having students visit Heritage Resources facilities.
-Staff can provide a brief introduction to the operations and types of materials housed by each program, information on how to access and use these resources, and a "behind the scenes" tour of our facilities.
+If you are including a primary source-based assignment in your course, we recommend having students visit our facilities to get an authentic experience working with archival and special collections materials.
+Staff can provide a brief introduction to the operations and types of materials housed within our respective units, information on how to access and use these resources, and a "behind the scenes" tour of our spaces.

 Planning a visit

-Advance notice and arrangements are required for all group tours and/or hosted class sessions.
+Advance notice and arrangements are required for all tours and hosted group sessions.
+Instructors must accompany students during class visits.
 When contacting Heritage Resources, please let us know:

 - Focus of the class and/or specific interests of students.